proaxius/wiretree/README.md

 ## This Project is developed to give a alternative to wireflow

-# WireTree is inpired by the Wireflow
+# WireTree is inspired by the Wireflow

 #### This project will be available on web with offline support